EdwinPoueriet/vacation-app-streamlit/Readme.md

 This project demonstrates strategic use of AI tools throughout the development lifecycle.
 Below are the prompts used:

 ### **Code Architecture & Design**

+* _"As a senior QA engineer and test automation specialist, create a comprehensive test suite for a vacation visualization module based on the following technical requirements document.
+The module is built with Python, Streamlit, Pandas, and Plotly."_

 *   _"As a senior software architect, analyze this vacation management system structure and recommend optimal separation of concerns, following SOLID principles and scalable design patterns for a Streamlit application."_